rebelsky/sams-assorted-musings-reflections/dishonor-g.md

 This time, the response was much less encouraging.
 Something like "We are considering it as part of our broader marketing plans."

-**A hateful and harmful symbol is not a marketing issue.** I don't know a more polite way to say that.
+**A hateful and harmful symbol is not a marketing issue.** I don't know a polite way to say that.
+I shouldn't have to say that.

 I realize that there are, perhaps, financial issues at play.
 Some alums are likely incredibly fond the Honor G and might withhold donations if we eliminated it.
 And the process of removing it from campus will likely be expensive, as well as complicated.
 For example, do we change all the championship banners that include the symbol?